ZhongliangGuo/ZhongliangGuo.github.io/content/authors/admin/_index.md

 #       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

-I am currently a PhD candidate at the University of St Andrews, doing research on _Artificial Intelligence_, _Machine Learning_, _Computer Vision_, and _Adversarial Attack_.
+I received my PhD degree at the University of St Andrews, doing research on _Artificial Intelligence_, _Machine Learning_, _Computer Vision_, and _Adversarial Attack_.